 Thanks to its remarkable heating capacity, the Dura Heat Indoor Kerosene heater is one of the most efficient kerosene heaters.

 With a BTU rating of 23,000, the heater can provide sufficient heat to warm large indoor and outdoor spaces.
-Moreover, it can provide warmth and light during cold winter nights when an interruption in power supply occurs.
+Moreover, it can provide warmth and light during cold winter nights when an interruption in the power supply occurs.

 You will find it convenient to use this heater because the control knobs are appropriately positioned on its surface.
 You can get the heater up and running or switch it off at the flip of a switch.